petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

     You can copy the client extension projects (in the `client-extensions/` directory) into your own workspace or use the sample workspace directly.

-1. If you are using Liferay Experience Cloud (LXC), you must have the [`lcp` CLI tool](https://learn.liferay.com/en/w/liferay-cloud/reference/command-line-tool).
+1. If you are using Liferay SaaS, you must have the [`lcp` CLI tool](https://learn.liferay.com/en/w/liferay-cloud/reference/command-line-tool).

 ## Client Extension Projects